leoluz/nvim-dap-go/README.md

 ## Features

 - Auto launch Delve.
 No configuration needed.
 You just have to have `dlv` in your path.
 - Run just the closest test from the cursor in debug mode (uses treesitter).
-See [debugging individual tests](#debugging-individual-tests) section bellow for more details.
+See [debugging individual tests](#debugging-individual-tests) section below for more details.
 - Configuration to attach nvim-dap and Delve into a running process and start a debug session.
 - Configuration to start a debug session in the main function.
 - Configuration to run tests in a debug session.